t-d-k/LibreCrypt/docs/FAQ.md

 *A:* The most common reason for this is because DoxBox cannot gain an exclusive lock on the associated drive.
 This is normally caused by one or more files being open on the encrypted volume.

-"Normal" (non administrator) users may also have problems dismounting drives (see the TODO list this documentation)
+"Normal" (non administrator) users may also have problems dismounting drives (see the TODO list in this documentation)

 If a volume cannot be dismounted "normally", you will be prompted if you want to forcefully dismount it; it is only recommended that volumes are dismounted in this way if all open files and documents are closed.